KishorKumar0/Digital-VLSI-SoC-Design-and-Planning/README.md

 Using open-source EDA tools for ASIC design presents unique challenges compared to commercial solutions.
 The key issues include **tools qualification**, where open-source tools may lack formal validation for production use, **tools calibration**, which requires manual tuning to match process node specifications, and **missing tools**, as some essential features like advanced DRC, LVS, or power analysis may not be fully available.
 While OpenLane is a promising step forward, addressing these challenges is crucial to achieving industry-grade reliability and efficiency.

+#### OpenLane and striVe: Open-Source ASIC Innovation

+**OpenLane** started as an **open-source ASIC design flow** aimed at enabling a **true open-source tape-out experiment**.
+It provides a complete methodology for RTL-to-GDSII implementation using open-source tools and the SkyWater 130nm process.

+Additionally, **striVe** is a family of **open-everything SoCs**, built entirely on **open PDKs, open EDA tools, and open RTL designs**.
+This initiative demonstrates the feasibility of a fully open-source semiconductor design ecosystem.

+The image illustrates a **striVe SoC block diagram**, detailing its components such as the **RISC-V core, SRAM, SPI interface, PLL, and GPIOs**, along with a **GDSII layout representation** of the finalized ASIC.
+This showcases the **practical application of OpenLane in real silicon tape-outs**.

 ---
 ![openlane](Day1/openlane.png)